5 Ways to Kickstart a Healthy New Year: Eye Health Edition

 3. Eat the Right Foods

-If your New Year’s resolution was to lose weight and be healthier, then you’re already one step ahead.
+If your New Year’s resolution was to eat healthier, then you’re already one step ahead.
 A big part of maintaining good vision is to eat a balanced diet.
 Fruits and vegetables are not only low in calories, but they’re also packed with essential vitamins and minerals.